etnetera-activate/snowplow-gcp-template/README.md

 ## Use this template

-Edit `./gcloud-config.sh` .
-Replace PRIJECTID, SERVICEACCOUNT and you can change ZONE and REGION if you wish.
+Edit `./gcloud-config-mustr.sh` .
+Replace PROJECTID, SERVICEACCOUNT and you can change ZONE and REGION if you wish.
+Save as `./gcloud-config.sh`.

-Then run `./gcloud-config.sh`.
+Then run `./gcloud-init-project.sh`.
 This script will:

 1. Prepare some config files and start/stop script for ETL.
 2. Create all pubsub topics and subscribers